 Yes, in addition to their work with public safety agencies, Dr. Tyre and Dr. Childs also provide evaluations for employers that place individuals into positions where employees handle sensitive and/or confidential information (personal health information, financial information, SSN's, etc.), or have assignments involving weapons or complex machinery and systems.

-These types of agencies can include financial institutions, healthcare settings, call centers, manufacturing plants, research facilities, etc. Evaluations have been conducted for jobs ranging from various director positions (nursing, residential care facilities, etc.) to sales managers for financial institutions and municipal employees such as building officials.
+These types of agencies can include financial institutions, healthcare settings, call centers, manufacturing plants, research facilities, etc. Evaluations have been conducted for jobs ranging from various director positions (nursing, residential care facilities, etc.), sales managers, Health and Human Services workers, financial institutions, and municipal employees such as building officials.